locationtech/geomesa/docs/tutorials/dwithin-join.rst

 Now we're ready to join the two data sets.
 This is where we will make use of two of our geospatial UDFs.
 ``st_contains`` takes two geometries as input, and it outputs whether the second geometry lies within the first one.
-``st_bufferPoint`` takes a point and a distance in degrees as input, and it outputs a circle around the point with radius equal to the provided distance.
+``st_bufferPoint`` takes a point and a distance in meters as input, and it outputs a circle around the point with radius equal to the provided distance.
-For more documentation and a full list of the UDFs we provide see :doc:`/user/spark/sparksql_functions`.
+For more documentation and a full list of the UDFs provided by GeoMesa see :doc:`/user/spark/sparksql_functions`.

 Using these two UDFs, we can build the following join query.

 .. code-block:: scala

     val joinedDF = geonamesNY
-      .select(st_bufferPoint($"geom", lit(0.5)).as("buffer"), $"name", $"geonameId")
+      .select(st_bufferPoint($"geom", lit(50)).as("buffer"), $"name", $"geonameId")
       .join(taxiDF, st_contains($"buffer", $"pickup_point"))

-The above query transforms the geometry of each GeoName point into a circle with radius 0.5 degrees, and joins the result with the taxi records that had pickups anywhere in that circle.
+The above query transforms the geometry of each GeoName point into a circle with a radius of 50 meters, and joins the result with the taxi records that had pickups anywhere in that circle.

 Aggregating